guichristmann/Pong/README.md

 # Pong
-Simple pong clone for Descubra - UFSM 2017
+Simple Pong clone made for Descubra - UFSM 2017.

+The paddles are controlled with ultrassound sensors connected to an STM32 which emulates an Xbox 360 controller.